Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Background

-\begin{enumerate} \item The $\mathsf{add}$ Key Packages contain cryptographic information that ensures that only the creator of the Key Package can decrypt the \textit{Welcome message} that is generated when the proposal is committed.
-This can be accomplished by using a Hybrid Public Key Encryption (HPKE) key pair \cite{hpke}. \item The $\mathsf{join}$ Key Packages contain a key $k$ that is employed to derive the new epoch's shared secret.
+\begin{enumerate} \item The $\mathsf{add}$ Join Packages contain cryptographic information that ensures that only the creator of the Join Package can decrypt the \textit{Welcome message} that is generated when the proposal is committed. \item The $\mathsf{external}$ Join Packages contain a key $k$ that is employed to derive the new epoch's shared secret.
 This is required because external joiners do not have information about the current state of the group.
-Only the current members of the group (including the joiner) can obtain $k$.
-This can be accomplished by defining a public key for the CGKA group (possibly derived from the shared secret) and using it to encrypt $k$. \end{enumerate}
+Only the current members of the group (including the joiner) can obtain $k$. \end{enumerate}

-While we are agnostic to the structure of a Key Package, we require that the above properties hold.
-Clearly, this is required for the Key Indistinguishability security property: otherwise, an attacker could obtain the shared secret by decrypting the \textit{Welcome message} (in the case of $\mathsf{add}$ Key Packages) or $k$ (for $\mathsf{join}$ Key Packages).
+While we are agnostic to the structure of a Join Package, we require that the above properties hold.
+Clearly, this is required for the Key Indistinguishability security property: otherwise, an attacker could obtain the shared secret by decrypting the \textit{Welcome message} (in the case of $\mathsf{add}$ Join Packages) or $k$ (for $\mathsf{external}$ Join Packages).